 To begin, the right to anchor is fairly broad.
 Navigation rights are protected under Canada’s Constitution Act of 1867, which assigns them to Parliament, and they are controlled by the federal government principally through the Canada Shipping Act.
 All navigable waters consequently are under the federal domain.
 As anchoring is considered under common law to be an inherent part of navigation, the right to anchor a vessel is also considered to be unassailable, except for certain restrictions.
 For example, you can’t interfere with navigation by anchoring in a shipping lane or small craft channel, and when in a harbour you’re subject to the directions of the harbour master.
 Unless specific exceptions have been made under the Canada Shipping Act, a boater’s right to anchor in navigable waters technically cannot be controlled or denied by a lesser authority.
 As I note over in Public and Private Lands, cottagers cannot bar you from anchoring in front of their property, because they don’t own the bottom.
-The nav rights in the Canada Shipping Act prevail—unless you’re abusing that right with unauthorized occupancy, as determined by Ontario’s Ministry of Natural Resources and Forests (MNRF).
+The nav rights in the Canada Shipping Act prevail—unless you’re abusing that right with unauthorized occupancy, as determined by Ontario’s Ministry of Northern Development, Mines, Natural Resources, and Forestry (MNRF).

 One caveat here arises from water lots: chunks of real estate that are either occasionally or permanently submerged.
 They may be leased by the Crown or a municipality to a private interest (almost always the neighbouring “riparian” landowner), but there are instances in Ontario of water lots being owned outright by adjoining property owners.
 Water lots are a murky area of law to me, and I would not take my word as gospel, but it seems that rights of navigation under the Canada Shipping Act are fairly powerful.
 That right to usage of navigable water would seem to trump the right to exclusive use of the land beneath it.
 It might include the right simply to pass over a water lot while navigating, including trolling while fishing recreationally.
 But anchoring, while considered a part of navigation protected by the Canada Shipping Act, may be more problematic.